Cave: Caves and acoustics

 The importance of sound in caves predates a modern understanding of acoustics.
 Archaeologists have uncovered relationships between paintings of dots and lines, in specific areas of resonance, within the caves of Spain and France, as well as instruments depicting paleolithic motifs, indicators of musical events and rituals.
-Clusters of paintings were often founds in areas with notable acoustics, sometimes even replicating the sounds of the animals depicted on the walls.
+Clusters of paintings were often found in areas with notable acoustics, sometimes even replicating the sounds of the animals depicted on the walls.
 The human voice was also theorized to be used as an echolocation device to navigate darker areas of the caves where torches were less useful.
 Dots of red ochre are often found in spaces with the highest resonance, where the production of paintings was too difficult.

 Caves continue to provide usage for modern-day explorers of acoustics.
 Today Cumberland Caverns provides one of the best examples for modern musical usages of caves.
-Not only are caves utilized for the reverberations, but for the dampening qualities of their abnormal faces as well.
-The irregularities in the walls of the Cumberland Caverns diffuse sounds bouncing off the walls and give the space and almost recording studio-like quality.
+The caves are utilized not only for reverberation, but for the dampening qualities of their abnormal faces as well.
+The irregularities in the walls of the Cumberland Caverns diffuse sounds bouncing off the walls and give the space an almost recording studio-like quality.
 During the 20th century musicians began to explore the possibility of using caves as locations as clubs and concert halls, including the likes of Dinah Shore, Roy Acuff, and Benny Goodman.
 Unlike today, these early performances were typically held in the mouths of the caves, as the lack of technology made depths of the interior inaccessible with musical equipment.
 In Luray Caverns, Virginia, a functioning organ has been developed that generates sound by mallets striking stalactites, each with a different pitch.